AmyDelaney94/portfolio_project_one/README.md

 <img src="assets/images/screenshots/hobbies.png" alt="Screenshot of Extracurricular Activities Section">

 ### Footer Section ->
-- This section will include my Social Media Links including: Linked In and Instagram.These links are provided to give the user a glimpse of my professional and personal social media sites.
+- This section includes my Social Media Links including: Linked In and Instagram.These links are provided to give the user a glimpse of my professional and personal social media sites.

 <img src="assets/images/screenshots/newfooter.png" alt="Screenshot of footer section of the site">